Improving the Timing Resolution of Positron Emission Tomography Detectors Using Boosted Learning -- A Residual Physics Approach: Related Works

 \subsection{Approaches towards Residual Physics}

 To the authors' knowledge, the first popular mention of 'residual physics' in the context of artificial intelligence was by Zeng et al. \cite{zeng_tossingbot_2020}.
 In their work, they investigated whether a robotic arm is able to pick up arbitrary objects and throw them into selected target boxes.
 While the problem of throwing can be described sufficiently well in theory by Newtonian physics, the real-world implementation for arbitrary objects is very challenging due to numerous additional variables that affect the throw.
 Similar works have been \cite{abbeel_using_2006, pastor_learning_2013, higuera_adapting_2017, silver_residual_2018, johannink_residual_2019} and are still being published \cite{kloss_combining_2022} in the context of 'hybrid controllers'.
 All of the studies having in common that they exploit the residuals between well-understood idealized physics and actual measurement.
+Alternative approaches aiming to combine physics domain knowledge and \ac{AI} are given by 'physics-informed learning' \cite{fu_novel_2022,oszkinat_uncertainty_2022,li_federated_2023,hua_physics-informed_2023}, where the utilized loss function is often modified to guide the model to physics-meaningful predictions.